sskras/dalykai/interviews/https:/habr.com/ru/post/559014/index-en.md

 For each such hasty "fix," I will present a new degeneration scenario.
 B-trees are one of my favorite topics, and I must say that these structures do not tolerate any liberties with themselves!

 How do I position Btrfs for myself?
 As something that cannot be called a file system, let alone used.
 For by definition a FS is a subsystem of the operating system, responsible for the efficient management of the "disk space" resource, which in the case of Btrfs we do not observe.
-Well, imagine that you came to the store to buy a watch, so you won't be late for work, but instead of a watch you were sold an electric grill with a timer for 30 minutes maximum.
+Well, imagine that you came to t he store to buy a watch, so you won't be late for work, but instead of a watch you were sold an electric grill with a timer for 30 minutes maximum.
 The situation with Btrfs is even worse.

 Looking through the mailing lists, I often come across the statement that effectively managing disk space is no longer relevant due to the cheapness of drives.